 In June 2017 the Norwegian authorities approved the decommission plan for the Gyda field.
 The decommission scope includes permanent plugging of 32 wells on the field, removal of platform and undercarriage, as well as removal of installations on the seabed.
 All Gyda installations should be removed by 2023.

 In October 2021 the Gyda P&A work was finalised and on Saturday 27 November we turned off the lights and marked the end of habitation on Gyda.
-In 2022 we plan to conduct the physical removal of the installation.
+In May, the Gyda topsides were lifted and in June Gyda was safely onshore at Aker’s yard in Stord awaiting its final demolition.
+In July, the jacket was lifted by Pioneering Spirit which was the heaviest jacket lift in history (11.600 tm).

 Blane is developed with a subsea facility, which is tied back to the Ula field.
 The subsea installation is situated on the British Continental Shelf.
 The ocean depth at the site is around 70 meters.